 Functional alcoholics might have co-occurring mental health issues, such as depression or anxiety.

-In many instances, the functional alcoholic will have a family member, often a spouse, cover for them when alcohol-related issues arise.
+In many instances, a functional alcoholic will have a family member, often a spouse, cover for them when alcohol-related issues arise.
 For example, one’s spouse might call in sick when the functional alcoholic has a hangover.

 Functional alcoholics might also isolate themselves from other people in order to spend time alone drinking.